kwasniew/hyperbook/manuscript/ch9.md

 Record the CPU profile while typing the text.
 It should show significant time spent on JS execution.
 We recommend profiling in the **Incognito mode** which usually has most browser extensions disabled.
 Those extensions may significantly impact performance results.
-But, you can't optimize them.
-You have to see your app in isolation.

 ![Figure: Impact of slow CPU on runtime performance](images/slow-cpu-impact.png)